 If there were one character who personified the “dark arts’ of influence, then it’s probably Frank Underwood from House of Cards.

-And since my moniker is to “bring the ‘dark arts’ of influence into the light,” I’m going to explain a few of the maneuvers of Frank Underwood for you.
+And since I’ve become known for “bringing the ‘dark arts’ of influence into the light,” I’m going to explain a few of the maneuvers of Frank Underwood for you.

 ***I will try to avoid spoilers as much as possible, but no promises.***